 Avoiding physical and brain activities that make concussive symptoms worse is the cornerstone of current concussion management.

 An initial period of 24 to 48 hours of cognitive and physical rest is implemented.
 Following the initial period of rest, individuals gradually resume activity as tolerated.
 First comes return to school and then return to sport.
-This protocol from Parachute Canada can guide the return to school and sports.
+These protocols from Parachute Canada can guide the return to school and sports.

 If a player is not recovering in the initial days to weeks following a concussion, consultation by a physician with expertise in concussion and access to a multidisciplinary care team is recommended.
 Ongoing and regular contact should occur between the physician and the care team.